Codealike/Codealike-KnowledgeBase/how-to-provide-crash-information.md

 We have those scripts prepared for you.

 1. Create the directory C:\Fusion or change the directory in the script to a directory that already exists.
 2. Enable Fusion with the [Fusion-Enabled.reg](https://github.com/Codealike/Codealike-KnowledgeBase/blob/master/scripts/Fusion-Enabled.reg) script.
-	3. Start visual studio with Codealike enabled
+3. Start Visual Studio with Codealike enabled
 4. Disable Fusion with the [Fusion-Disable.reg](https://github.com/Codealike/Codealike-KnowledgeBase/blob/master/scripts/Fusion-Disable.reg) script.
 5. Zip the whole fusion directory and send it to us.